What is the respiratory system?

 Bronchopneumonia is an inflammation of both the lungs and the airways (bronchi and bronchioles), while pneumonia is an inflammation of the lungs or lower respiratory tract.
 However, the terms are often used interchangeably.

 What causes pneumonia?

 In general terms, inflammation in the lungs is the response of tissues or cells to injury, irritation, or infection.

 More specifically, most cases of pneumonia in dogs are caused by a bacterial infection.
-The most common bacteria that cause pneumonia in dogs are Bordetella bronchiseptica, Streptococcus zooepidemicus, Pasteurella multocida, Pseudomonas aeruginosa, Klebsiella pneumoniae, Escherichia coli, and Mycoplasma species.
+The most common bacteria that cause pneumonia in dogs are Bordetella bronchiseptica and Streptococcus species.
+Other bacteria may include Pasteurella multocida, Pseudomonas species, Klebsiella pneumoniae, Escherichia coli, Staphylococcus species, and Mycoplasma species.

 B. bronchiseptica is highly contagious and may spread easily to other dogs.
 It usually causes 'kennel cough', an infection of the trachea and bronchi, but can spread deeper into the lungs, especially in young or old dogs, or dogs with a compromised immune system.
 Most other causes of bacterial pneumonia are not particularly contagious to other dogs.

 "B. bronchiseptica is highly contagious and may spread easily to other dogs."